fahadfayi/AIE/README.md

  * if ENABLE_DATATABLE = false the data is shown in custom table. it has sorting function (click heading to sort coulumn) and also same page has feature to filter data. all filter except time and date do icontains search in backend meaning it will search the given are present in the data (no need to give exact name and it is case insensitive)
  * if you upload worng csv file it will show error
  * if you upload file other than "csv" it will show the error
+ * Enable CLEAN_DATA in setting for accept only comma(,) and Alpha numeric Values in Payload Mass (kg) column